Fattigman/advent_of_code/README.md

-# Advent of Code 2022 Rust edition
+# Advent of code from Fattigman

-This is my attempt on learning rust, using advent of code 2022.
+This is the project where I will store my solutions